Find Affordable College Courses

 Read More…

-The University of Tennessee - Knoxville did quite well in this year’s ranking of the most popular places for engineering students to get a doctor’s degree.
-It came in at #6 on the list.
-UT Knoxville is a fairly large public school located in the medium-sized city of Knoxville.
+The University of Tennessee - Knoxville ranked #6 on this year’s Most Popular Engineering Doctor’s Degree Schools in the Southeast Region list.
+UT Knoxville is a very large public school located in the medium-sized city of Knoxville.

 Of the 111 students majoring in engineering at UT Knoxville, 72% are male and 28% are female.

-University of Virginia - Main Campus came in at #7 in this year’s edition of the Most Popular Engineering Doctor’s Degree Schools in the Southeast Region ranking.
+With a ranking of #7, University of Virginia - Main Campus did quite well on this year’s most popular schools for engineering students working on their doctor’s degree.
 Located in the small suburb of Charlottesville, University of Virginia is a public school with a very large student population.

 About 26% of the students majoring in engineering at the school are women while 74% are male.